SMU Mustangs football: The return of Morrison (1922–1934)

 In 1922, Morrison returned to SMU in 1920 to work in the physical education department before co-coaching the team starting in 1922 with former Vanderbilt teammate Ewing Y. Freeland.
 For the 1922 and 1923 seasons, Morrison focused on the backfield and ends while Freeland focused on the linemen.
 The team became known as the "Aerial Circus" by sportswriters due to the team's use of passing on first and second downs, instead of as a last resort play.
 At the time, most teams utilized the forward pass five to six times in one game, while SMU did so between 30 and 40 times.

 In the 1922 season, the Mustangs compiled a 6–3–1 record.
 End Gene Bedford and back Logan Stollenwerck were named first-team All-Southwest Conference, becoming the first SMU football players to receive that honor.
 Bedford was the first player to play in the National Football League, for the Rochester Jeffersons.

 In the 1923 season, the SMU Mustangs achieved a perfect 9–0 record, winning its first conference football title in school history.
 After this season, Freeland left the SMU football team, later becoming head coach for the Texas Technological College football team, leaving Morrison as the sole head coach for SMU.
 SMU played in its first bowl game in the 1924 season at the Dixie Classic against West Virginia Wesleyan College but lost that game 7–9.

 By 1926, the team began playing its home games at Ownby Stadium.
 In its first game at Ownby Stadium, the Mustangs defeated North Texas State Teachers College 42–0, led by quarterback Gerald Mann.
 The first Homecoming game was also played in 1926, resulting in a 14–13 victory over TCU.

 The team continued to have winning seasons until the 1932 season.
 The Mustangs won their second conference title in 1926, compiling an 8–0–1 record, and a third conference title in 1931, compiling a 9–0–1 record.
 In 1928, guard Choc Sanders became SMU's first All-American, as well as the first All-American from the Southwest Conference.
 After a winning 1934 season, Morrison left SMU to take over at his alma mater, Vanderbilt, after the retirement of Dan McGugin.

 Morrison had an 82–31–20 (.692) record during his second stint at SMU.
-He was the first head coach to lead SMU to a bowl game, where they lost the Dixie Classic 7–9 against West Virginia Wesleyan College.